stashed/docs/docs/guides/advanced-use-case/cross_namespace_backup.md

 **Deploy StatefulSet:**

-We are going to create a new StatefulSet named `stash-recovered` and restore the backed up data inside it.
+We are going to create a new StatefulSet named `stash-recovered` and restore the backed-up data inside it.

 Below is the YAML of the StatefulSet that we are going to create,